Canto-Crowd/.github/profile/README.md

 - Quadratic funding model
 - Donations will be using on $NOTE Token
-- Dao Donors will be rewarded with NFT member what will provide governance over the aplication
+- Dao Donors will be rewarded with NFT member these will provide governance over the application
 - Clean UX/UI